emohawk13/dp-react-submit/README.md

 set to react 17.0.2

-# Assignment - Web App Replication

-Use the layout provided a news article or blog page in React with the following:

-Mimic the layout following good component architecture principles.
-Nothing needs to be functional and all information can be filler Use CSS to style it nicely (SCSS for extra challange) Choose your own color scheme (use the color tools mentioned in the CSS Overview for additional support) Isolate each part of the page into its own component Import the multiple components into one component
+Part I
+Create a react application that displays profile cards.
+In this profile card application include the following:

+Create mock data in an object (collection)
+Retrieve the information and manually pass it to each profile card Determine whatever information you would like to present in these Part II
+Create an app that replicates the design provided.

+Choose your own color scheme and styling for the replication including:
+Image should be bordered in a circle
+Border around the description
+Descriptive logo has a top and bottom border
+Bordered Nav links (dead links)
+Footer with copyright information that includes your name Try to render each profile card's information from a mock data object:
+An action button should console.log a value